 - Tomorrow Sleep has more of a memory foam feel.

 Both mattresses are very responsive and compress easily, but Tuft & Needle has more spring and returns to shape more quickly.
 The Tomorrow Sleep video here is for the Medium Firm option, so keep in mind that the Medium Soft version will be even softer.

 Both mattresses isolate well and are good options for couples, but Tomorrow Sleep has an edge.

 Pick Tomorrow Sleep If:

-You sleep on your side– Tomorrow Sleep’s softness helps it conform to the contours of your body.
+- You sleep on your side– Tomorrow Sleep’s softness helps it conform to the precise contours of the body.

 Pick Tuft & Needle If:

-You like to sleep “on” your mattress– In contrast to Tomorrow Sleep, you won’t sink into a Tuft & Needle mattress.
+- You like to sleep “on” your mattress– In contrast to Tomorrow Sleep, you won’t sink into a Tuft & Needle mattress too far.